Brian Bond

-Brian James Bond (born 17 April 1936) is a British military historian and professor emeritus of military history at King's College London.
+Brian James Bond (17 April 1936 – 2 June 2025) was a British military historian and professor emeritus of military history at King's College London.

 Early life and education

 The son of Edward Herbert Bond and his wife, Olive Bessie Sartin, Bond was born in Marlow, Buckinghamshire, where he attended Sir William Borlase's Grammar School from 1947 to 1954.
 He was raised in Buckinghamshire where his father was the gardener for the military historian Sir Basil Liddell Hart.
 Hart took a great interest in the boy and encouraged his academic interests.
 From 1952 to 1954, Bond served in the Royal Artillery, being commissioned a second lieutenant in the British Army.
 In 1959, he took an honours degree in history at Worcester College, Oxford and then went on to take his Master of Arts degree in war studies at King's College London in 1962.
 He married Madeleine Joyce Carr in 1962.